 We present the empirical work in three subsections.
 First we establish some core results.
 Second, we show that these are robust to some variations in the specification.
-Third, we show that our results indeed reflect changes in checks and balances, rather than other dimensions of political reform, especially the extension of the franchise.
+Third, we discuss alternative interpretations of the results, including the possibility that they reflect generalized political change with other dimensions of political reform, especially the extension of the franchise.